Getting Paid: The Complete Guide for Freelancers & Contractors

 Beyond choosing payment methods, several critical factors determine your success in getting paid consistently and on time.

-Kill fees protect your income when projects get canceled after you’ve begun work.
+Kill fees protect your income and make sure you are paid when projects get canceled after you’ve begun work.
 Include clauses specifying payment percentages based on project completion stages.

 A typical kill fee structure might specify 25% payment if canceled before initial concepts, 50% after first draft approval, and 75% after revisions begin.
 This protects your time investment regardless of client decisions.

 Clear payment terms prevent misunderstandings and provide legal protection.
-Specify due dates (Net 15, Net 30), accepted methods, and late fee structures in every contract.
+Specify due dates (Net 15, Net 30), accepted methods, and structures for gettin paid late, past the deadline in every contract.

 Consider shorter payment terms for new clients.
 Net 15 or even immediate payment helps establish trust and improves cash flow.
-Established clients may accept longer terms as the relationship develops.
+Established clients may need longer terms as the relationship develops and depending on the size of their company and how they operate.

 Learn more about optimizing your payment timing in our guide on when to send invoices to maximize collection rates.